gregorydickson/pashion-web/README.md

 * With SDKMan installed, run 'sdk install grails 3.2.4' and let it set that version to be the default.

+* Ensure that [NodeJS](http://nodejs.org/) is installed.
+This provides the platform on which the Aurelia build tooling runs.

 * git clone git@github.com:gregorydickson/pashion-web.git  (we will be moving to a Pashion account soon but for now use this git repository)

 * open two terminal windows.
 In the first terminal window navigate to the root directory of the application and run 'grails', then 'run-app'